Wrinkled fingers and toes,

 Give the dough 4 sets of stretch and folds2, starting 30 minutes after mixing, and a set every 30 minutes thereafter.

-The dough will rise for the first 2 hours in a large bulk container (to make vigorous folds easier) and then the remaining time, untouched, in the final proofing pan.
-After 2 hours and the 4 sets of stretch and folds, transfer the dough to an olive-oiled, deep rectangular pan.
+The dough will rise for the first 2 hours in a large bulk container (to make vigorous folds easier) and then after that the remaining time, untouched, in the final baking pan.
+After the first 2 hours, and the 4 sets of stretch and folds, transfer the dough to an olive-oiled, deep rectangular pan.
 If you don’t have a pan with a silicone liner, make sure to heavily oil the interior of the pan so the focaccia doesn’t stick during baking.

 Every 30 minutes for the remaining 2 hours of bulk fermentation gently stretch the dough, with wet hands, toward the corners of the rectangular container.
 The dough will resist stretching and spring back (especially with the oil underneath), but don’t force it — each time you stretch it’ll relax a bit more and eventually fill the container.